getreu/tp-note/docs/source/tpnote--manpage.md

 filename becomes '`20211101-1.
 The Beginning--Note.rst`'.

-Important: '`rst`' must be one of the registered file extensions listed in the '`filename.extensions_rst`' variables in Tp-Note's configuration file.
+Important: '`rst`' must be one of the registered file extensions listed in the '`filename.extensions`' variable in Tp-Note's configuration file.
 If needed you can add more extensions there.
 If the new filename extension is not listed in one of these variables, Tp-Note will not be able to recognize the note file as such and will not open it in the external text editor